-The initial endpoint agent scan of the computing device forms a baseline profile, which is used for later comparisons against the original profile stored in the Analysis Backend.
-Any deviations from the profile are detected and can be communicated to an organization's IT Security department as an integrity issue in multiple ways according to organization policy.
+The user performs an initial endpoint agent scan of a computing device, which forms a baseline profile.
+The baseline is stored in the Analysis Backend and is used for later comparisons.
+Any deviations from the baseline are detected and can be communicated to an organization's IT Security department as an integrity issue in multiple ways according to organization policy.
 For example, the IT Security department can be alerted when the system firmware version has changed from the baseline, which could indicate an unexpected firmware swap or tampering with the computing device in the operational environment.
-This prototype demonstration leverages a combination of Eclypsium's REST API (Scenario 3-operational monitoring) and web-based dashboard captured in Figure 4-6 (Scenario 2 -provisioning of the computing device).
+This prototype demonstration leverages a combination of Eclypsium's REST API (Scenario 3-operational monitoring) and web-based dashboard captured in Figure 4-6 (Scenario 2-provisioning of the computing device).